ukahip/foxshare/README.md

 ## ✨ Features

 - 🔐 **Cognito Authentication** — email and password login with MFA
+- 📝 **Self-Service Sign Up** — users can register themselves with email verification
 - 🔒 **KMS Encryption** — all files encrypted at rest in S3
 - 📁 **File Management** — upload, download, share and delete
 - 🔗 **Short Share Links** — automatic TinyURL generation for shared files